Percona-Lab/percona-docstreamer/readme.md

     - The Pipeline
       - As these notifications (events) arrive, the Watcher pushes them instantly into a high-speed internal queue.

-3. The Processor (The sorter)\
+3. The Processor (The Router)\
-  A processor sits at the end of that queue and sorts the events.
+  A processor sits at the end of that queue and routes the events.
-    - Data Events (Inserts/Updates/Deletes):
-      - These are thrown into a Bulk Buffer.
-          - The tool doesn't write them one by one (which is slow);
-          - It groups them into batches (e.g., 1,000 at a time).
+    - Consistent Hashing: Instead of a random pool, the processor calculates a hash of the document's _id.
+    - Routing: Based on this hash, the event is assigned to a specific Worker Partition.
+      - Example: All updates for "Doc A" are always routed to "Worker 1".
+All updates for "Doc B" go to "Worker 2".
+      - Benefit: This guarantees that the timeline of changes for any single document remains strictly serial, preventing race conditions where a newer update overwrites an older one.
-    - DDL Events (Schema Changes)
+    - DDL Events (Schema Changes):
-      - If someone drops a collection or renames a DB, this is a "Stop the Presses" moment.
-        - The processor
-          - Pauses reading.
+      - If a schema change occurs (e.g., Drop Collection), the processor pauses.
-          - Flushes all pending data writes to ensure order.
+      - It flushes all partition buffers to ensure global consistency.
-          - Executes the schema change immediately.
-          - Saves a checkpoint.
+      - It executes the DDL and saves a checkpoint.

-4. The Writers (Parallel Execution)\
+4. The Writers (Partitioned Execution)\
-  Just like with the Full Sync, we don't use just one thread to write.
-We use Write Workers (configured by `cdc.max_write_workers`).
+  We use Write Workers (configured by `cdc.max_write_workers`), but they operate independently.
-    - Concurrent Batches
-      - When the buffer is full (or every 500ms), a batch is handed to a worker.
-    - Translation (The Magic Trick)
-      - This is key.
-The worker doesn't just copy the operation blind.
-        - Source says: "Insert Document A.
-        - "Worker translates to: "Replace Document A (Upsert: True).
-        - "Why?
-          - Because of the overlap in step 1.
-If the Full Sync already copied "Document A," a standard Insert would fail.
-          - The "Replace/Upsert" logic makes it safe to replay the same event twice.
+    - Dedicated Buffers: Each worker has its own dedicated buffer.
+When a worker's buffer is full (or time elapses), it flushes only its assigned documents.
+    - Ordered Writes: Writes are sent to MongoDB with ordered: true.
+This ensures that within a batch, Update 1 is applied before Update 2, maintaining strict chronological history.
+    - Translation (Idempotency): The worker translates operations (Insert -> Replace/Upsert) to handle the overlap with the Full Load phase safely.

 5. The Safety Net (Checkpoints)\
   While all this is happening, the docMongoStream is constantly saving its place.